 Western Access to Dettifoss

 The section of road between Dettifoss and Road 1 (The Ring Road) is called Road 862, it is paved and passable for all vehicles.
-However, the road is not in service every day during the winter time and is often closed during snowy periods.
+However, the road is not in service every day during the wintertime and is often closed during snowy periods.
 We still advise that you take an SUV rental or a 4x4 car that is more steady during winter conditions and has more ground clearance.

 Eastern Access to Dettifoss